-- On the Servers page, click the gear icon next to the server that you want to reboot.
+- In the top navigation bar, click Servers > Cloud Servers, and then click the gear icon next to the server that you want to reboot.

 The server status on the Servers page updates while the server is rebooting.
 When the reboot is complete, check your server to confirm that everything is functioning as expected.